 - It's the first day after the last major holiday before Christmas.

 - Many people have the day after Thanksgiving off from work with a holiday shopping list that’s been collecting dust.

 - As far back as the 19th century, Thanksgiving parades were sponsored by department stores (think Macy's Thanksgiving Day Parade).
 These Parades marked the official start of holiday advertising and subsequent shopping.

 Eventually, it became an unwritten rule that no store would advertise for the holidays until the parades were over.
-Thus artificially marking the start of holiday shopping Black Friday.
+Thus artificially marking the start of holiday shopping on Black Friday.